 Bridges offer a natural-looking appearance to help you regain confidence and are custom-colored and shaped to blend well with your natural teeth.
 They may be made up of two or more dental crowns that have been molded together to form a single unit before the bridge is placed.
 In a fixed bridge placement procedure, each end (abutments) is permanently bonded over neighboring teeth or to dental implants.
 When removable bridges are provided, they attach to supporting teeth using plastic or metal clasps.
 The center portion of a bridge (pontic) is what replaces the missing tooth or teeth.
 This portion looks like it rises up from the gumline to give you a natural appearance.

-At Made Ya Smile Spring Cypress, our dentists can help you decide which type of dental bridge suits your needs, budget, and cosmetic goals.
+At Made Ya Smile Spring Cypress, our dentist can help you decide which type of dental bridge suits your needs, budget, and cosmetic goals.
 We can also advise you on whether your existing teeth are able to provide the kind of strength needed to support your tooth replacement.
 Bridges made in our office or partner lab may be removable or fixed, Maryland-bonded, cantilever, and implant-supported and are made of high-quality porcelain-fused-to-metal, ceramic, and all-metal materials.

 Your comfort and safety are our top priorities during your bridge procedure.
 To set you at ease, sedation dentistry options can also be discussed if you feel nervous about your treatment.
 We start the bridge procedure by numbing the areas receiving treatment and then removing a small amount of enamel from the teeth we have chosen as anchoring teeth to support your bridge.
 The removal of this enamel lets the ends of the bridge fit over these teeth and provide strong anchors for your bridge.
 We will then take an impression of the area, which will be sent off to our partner dental lab.
 They will custom-make your bridge to fit your unique specifications and needs over the next 1 – 2 weeks.
 While you wait for your new bridge, we will install a temporary bridge to help you maintain the space and enable oral function.
 Once your permanent bridge arrives in our office, you will return so we can bond it permanently in place or attach it firmly to your dental implants.
 At that time, we will check to make sure your bite is comfortable and make any needed adjustments.

 A removable bridge requires less prep work to your teeth.
 A simpler procedure, we will take an impression of the missing tooth area and send the images off to our partner dental lab to create your custom-made bridge.
 Once they complete your bridge, you'll come back to our office to try it on and make sure it is a comfortable fit.
-Dr. Campbell can adjust it as needed to make sure it fits well.
+Our dentist can adjust it as needed to make sure it fits well.

 If you received anesthesia for your bridge procedure through sedation dentistry or other options, you should wait to eat until all the feeling has returned to your mouth.
 Some tooth sensitivity may be present after your bridge prep procedure, but this usually resolves once the permanent bridge is placed.
 Call us right away if your temporary or permanent bridge feels or becomes loose.
 It is important that it is secured or reattached as soon as possible.
 Your temporary appliance is maintaining the space for your new permanent bridge, and if it does not remain in place, changes in teeth positioning may occur, disrupting the placement of your new bridge.